abinit/pseudo_dojo/pseudo_dojo/pseudos/ONCVPSP-PBE-PDv0.3/README.md

   * Br-d.in: Include 3d in valence.
 Not recommended for GW

-  * Br-spd.in: Include full (3s, 3p, 3d) shell in valence.
+  * Br-spd-high.in: Include full (3s, 3p, 3d) shell in valence.
     Recommended version for GW and high accuracy calculations but it's hard
     TODO: model core-charge too localized